movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The following are intentionally deferred:

-* Whether extent-buffer bytes live directly in device `struct buf` objects or in nodesize memory with device buffers used only during I/O.
+* Whether dirty COW extent-buffer bytes should use anonymous `struct buf` objects or nodesize allocations with device buffers used only during I/O.
 * Whether to add a larger decompressed-cluster cache or read-ahead while retaining sector-sized vnode buffers.
 * Whether the first writable release supports existing snapshots or rejects